mattwescott/sf-bike-dock/README.md

 ## Start the web api
 python webapi.py runserver

+# Web Server Component

 ## Angular App
-To run the Angular app (stand-alone), first install dependencies using 'bower install'.
+To run the Angular app (stand-alone), first install dependencies using: npm install

-Then, serve the 'public' folder with a webserver.
-One easy way is with python's SimpleHTTPServer: python -m SimpleHTTPServer 8000
+Then, run the app using:
+grunt